natematias/covid-19-social-science-research/README.md

 **If you share the tracker online, please link to this github page**, so we have resilience/redundancy in the case of any problems with Google Sheets.

-* Add your project to this google spreadsheet: **[COVID 19 Social Science Research Spreadsheet](https://docs.google.com/spreadsheets/d/1DuY8VLV2yG8TAOZbtyNtrhHERmzUjSaXpAo0_59z_XU/edit?ts=5e73b15d#gid=0)**
+* [Add your project using this Google form](https://forms.gle/K5CUpHYk23XXZSrh7 ) and it will be automatically added to the spreadsheet
-* If you can't access the spreadsheet, you can [use this Google form to add your research](https://forms.gle/K5CUpHYk23XXZSrh7 ) and we will update the spreadsheet
+* View the list and update your entry here: **[COVID 19 Social Science Research Spreadsheet](https://docs.google.com/spreadsheets/d/1DuY8VLV2yG8TAOZbtyNtrhHERmzUjSaXpAo0_59z_XU/edit?ts=5e73b15d#gid=0)**

 If you have questions about this resource or want to discuss it with other social scientists, [please use the issue discussion area](https://github.com/natematias/covid-19-social-science-research/issues) in this repository.